j5bot/deck-of-cards/NOTES.md

 * [x] Iterates through all suits, creating a card of each name for each suit and adding it to the set of cards

-## Create a sub class implementing operations on a set of cards ##
+## Create a class implementing shuffling operations on a set of cards ##

+Created a mixin `shuffler` which allows for decorating classes with shuffling capability.
+Created a `ShufflableDeck` class which decorates the `Deck` class via the `shuffler` mixin.
+Created tests for the `ShufflableDeck` class / shuffler methods.

-* [ ]  Include a member method implementing a shuffling algorithm.
+* [x] Include a member method implementing a shuffling algorithm.
-*
-	* Include a private member method implementing a single randomization of the set.
+* [x] Include a private member method implementing a single randomization of the set

+## Create a class implementing dealing operations on a set of cards ##

 * Include a member method implementing a linear card dealing algorithm (FIFO).
 * Include a member method implementing a random card dealing algorithm (WTFO).
 * Optional: Include a member method implementing the discarding of cards.